Silver-Swan/Classification_Flex_Metis/Project_proposal.md

 ## Data Discription

 ## Tools
-- Python (sklearn and classification models)
+- Python to create a machine learning program.
+Using sklearn and classification to build useful models.
-- Seaborn and matplotlib
+- Seaborn and matplotlib for visualization and graphs.
-- Pandas to create a dataframe
+- Pandas to create a dataframe.
 ## MVP Goal
+- Provide a baseline model.
+- Have a kNN dicision region graph to determine which features would be best used.
+- With added complexity, it will show that the model will allow for accuracy.